-This post was written by Adam Bornstein, founder of Born Fitness, author of Man 2.0: Engineering the Alpha, and a coach in the Renegade Inner Circle.
+This post was written by Adam Bornstein, founder of Born Fitness, author of Man 2.0: Engineering the Alpha.
+To work with Adam on online fitness and diet programs, you can apply for his coaching program.
 The views expressed herein are his and his alone.
 For more from Adam, follow him on Twitter.

 Imagine a world where any type of exercise you performed could burn fat and help you lose weight.
 Whether it was the treadmill, the weight room, or the swimming pool.
 You choose the activity, and the pounds melt away.